Anibulus/Websocket.Net/README.md

 # WebSocket.Net

 This is a sample of a websocket.
-It's a chat
+It's a chat.
+It also censure bad words and replace a message by '\*\*\*\*\*'

-## TO DO
+## More buffer

-Validate message type or message size, or serialize/deserialize to domain entities, which is something you would probably want to do in a real application.
+This buffer is tiny and simple.
+But there are two ways to manage bigger buffers.
+- Dynamic buffer
+- Fragment buffer